O3Ol/awesome-stars/README.md

 ## C# #

 - [minsk](https://github.com/terrajobst/minsk) - This repo contains Minsk, a handwritten compiler in C#.
 It illustrates basic concepts of compiler construction and how one can tool the language inside of an IDE by exposing APIs for parsing and type checking.
-- [FASTER](https://github.com/microsoft/FASTER) - Fast persistent recoverable log and key-value store, in C# and C++, from Microsoft Research.
+- [FASTER](https://github.com/microsoft/FASTER) - Fast persistent recoverable log and key-value store + cache, in C# and C++, from Microsoft Research.

 ## C++